 Wednesday 7.9.2022 14:00-16:00 Open lecture: "National Citizenship and the Institutionalization of Postcolonial Racisms"

 Venue: Metsätalo (Unioninkatu 40), lecture hall 6

-This lecture will also be streamed online through Unitube:
+This lecture will also be streamed online through Unitube (no recording):

 In the decisive shift from imperial-states to nation-states after World War Two, two, arguably related, processes took place.
 There was a wide scale effort to delegitimize racist ideologies.
 At the same time, in a period when state sovereignty was (nearly) universally nationalized, the association of colonialism with foreignness was retained.
 Nationalist ideologies were regarded not only as legitimate but as practically mandatory in politics.
 This talk charts this history in order to understand how racism is organized, practiced, and resisted when national sovereignty is the hegemonic state form and when the social and juridical distinction between 'national' and 'migrant' are widely accepted.
 To do so, I examine the growing autochthonization of politics.
 Nationalisms the world over are increasingly reconfiguring the 'national' as an autochthon, i.e. a 'native' of the national 'soil'.